 Dr. Grayson Zulauf is on a mission to combat climate change by electrifying everything.

 Before Resonant Link, Grayson led product at Motiv Power Systems, where he helped launch “first-evers” in all-electric refuse trucks and school buses.
-He currently advises the teams at ZapBatt (proven fast-charge batteries) and Scalvy (modular power electronics for EVs).
+He currently advises ZapBatt (proven fast-charge batteries), Scalvy (modular power electronics for EVs), and other deep-tech startups.

 Grayson holds a PhD in Electrical Engineering from Stanford University and has published 43 peer-reviewed publications that have received 3 IEEE Best Paper Awards and over 1,000 citations.
 Forbes, NPR’s Marketplace, CalMatters, Cipher, and TechCrunch have featured Grayson’s climate work.